Local-Connectivity-Lab/netbot/README.md

 ```
 scn add [login]    - Map current discord userid to redmine [login]
-scn sync           - manually sychs the current Discord thread (assuming you're in one), or replies with warning
 scn join [team]    - discord user joins [team] (and maps user id)
 scn leave [team]   - discord user leaves [team]
 scn reindex        - rebuild the bot's index of users, teams and other metadata.
 Use when adding new users and teams to Redmine.